AaronLain/sorting-hat/README.md

 # Sorting Hat
 ## Description
 A portal to Hogwarts' new sorting hat!
 A demonstration of the ability to add things to an array, display them, then erase them properly.
+This tech is worth billions.
 ## Screenshots
 ![Screenshot of sorting hat](https://i.ibb.co/tpjymVr/Screen-Shot-2020-02-18-at-10-14-35.png)
 ## How To Run